alif2499/Digit-Recognizer-using-ensemble-method-in-CNN/README.md

 ## This Notebook has three main parts:

-- The data preparation
+- The data preparation.
-- The CNN modeling and evaluation
+- The CNN modeling and evaluation.
-- The results prediction and submission
+- The results prediction and submission.

 *if the notebook causes any problem while loading, check out this link [Digit Recognizer](https://www.kaggle.com/alifrahman/digit-recognizer-for-beginners-0-9966)*